asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 #### Monitor Local Build Times

-Monitor the local build times and make sure you understand when a security patch or new virus scanning software has negatively effected it so they can be rolled back and investigated further.
-If you have a separate IT or security department make sure that your organizations are aligned.
+Monitor the local build time to know when development environment changes have a negatively effect on it.
+If you have a separate IT or security department, make sure that your organizations are aligned.
 Slowing the development effort of multiple teams for the sake of security is often a false optimization.
-There is nearly always a way to work safely and securely without sacrificing the performance of the developer's environment.
+There is usually a way to work safely and securely without sacrificing the performance of the developer's environment.

 ### Reduce Cross-Team Dependencies

 One of the biggest issues that negatively affects team performance is cross-team dependencies and handoffs.
-Teams often block each other and must begin additional work, increasing work in progress (WIP) which leads to creating inventory.
+Teams often block each other and must begin additional work, thus increasing work in progress (WIP) which leads to creating inventory.
 It's important to reduce these cross-team dependencies in both the scope of work (i.e., don't split features or projects across teams) and the areas of the application.
 There is a huge cost to the overhead in communication and churn when multiple teams are changing the same areas of the code.

-I recently experienced teams separated by several time zones who needed to modify the same exact object.
-One team would end of their day ready to refactor the code in the morning, only to come to work and find it was completely rewritten and moved somewhere else overnight by a team working on the opposite side of the globe.
+I recently experienced teams separated by several timezones who needed to modify the same exact object.
+One team would end their day ready to refactor the code in the morning, only to come to work and find it was completely rewritten and moved somewhere else overnight by a team working on the opposite side of the globe.
 This type of churn decreases team effectiveness and slows teams to a snails pace given the amount of detailed communication and delay required to accomplish any work.

 #### Vertical Slicing Features

 One simple way to reduce dependencies is to make sure that entire features are given to teams.
 I continue to see organizations split the work for a single feature across multiple teams.
-This increases cycle time, adds integration risk, creates the need for additional integration testing, and promotes the accumulation of inventory.
+This increases cycle time, adds integration risk, creates the need for additional integration testing,and promotes the accumulation of inventory.
 One team invariably gets blocked waiting for an input from another team.
-Get the right people working together to solve the problem, and stop spreading individual features across teams.
+Get the right people working together to solve the problem and stop spreading individual features across teams.

 ### Identify Explicit Boundaries

-In a large, poorly designed software system removing cross team code dependencies can be a challenging effort.
+In a large, poorly designed software system, removing cross team code dependencies can be a challenging effort.
 An alternative to breaking apart the system is to focus on each team's areas of code.
 Ensure that teams are communicating through well-defined, explicit interfaces.
 This is often the first step in decomposing applications.

 #### Improve Feedback Loops